oasis-tcs/idpf-specification/idpf_specification.md

 - When using this option SW must clear the GLINT.INTENA_MSK flag.
 - As an individual operation using GLINT_DYN_CTL without interrupt enablement. (i.e. without setting the INTENA flag).
 - This option is supported without negotiation.
-- SW must not use this option when the interrupt is in NO_INT_MODE. ~~and only when it does not change the interrupt state.~~
+- SW must not use this option when the interrupt is in NO_INT_MODE.
 - When using this option SW must set the GLINT.INTENA_MSK flag.

 Additionally :